s3a-spatialaudio/VISR/doc/userdoc/binaural-synthesis-toolkit.rst

 Optionally the rendering component accepts preprocessed datasets where the HRIRs are time-aligned and the onset delays are kept apart (e.g., in the :code:`Data.Delay` field of the SOFA format).
 Applying the delays separately can improve HRIR interpolation quality, reduces audible effects when updating filters, and can therefore enable the use of coarser HRIR datasets, e.g., :cite:`bst-jot_larcher_warusfel_1995_digital_signal_processing_issues_in_the_context_of_binaural_and_transaural_stereophony`.
 Because the pure delay part of the HRIRs dominates the ITD cue of the synthesized binaural signal, this also provides a means to use alternative ITD models instead of the measured IR delays, or to implement ITD  individualization :cite:`bst-lindau_estrella_weinzierl2010_individualization_of_dynamic_binaural_synthesis_by_real_time_manipulation_of_the_itd`.
-%It also provides a means to use alternative ITD models instead of the measured IR delays, or to implement ITD  individualization :cite:`bst-lindau_estrella_weinzierl2010_individualization_of_dynamic_binaural_synthesis_by_real_time_manipulation_of_the_itd`.
 In the same way, the filter gain may be calculated separately, for instance to simulate near-field source effects :cite:`bst-jot_walsh_philp2006_binaural_simulation_of_complex_acoustic_scenes_for_interactive_audio`.
-%In either of these cases, the optional component :code:`DelayGainMatrix` is instantiated, and the dynamic delay or gain values are calculated in the :code:`DynamicHrirController` component and are applied in delay/gain matrix prior to the convolution.
 In either of these cases, the dynamic delay and/or gain coefficients are calculated in the :code:`DynamicHrirController`, and the optional component :code:`DelayGainMatrix` is instantiated to apply these values prior to the convolution.
 As described in Sec. :ref:`visr_bst_sec_tutorial_building_blocks_delays`, the delay/gain components support configurable fractional delay filtering and smooth parameter updates, thus ensuring audio quality and reducing audible artifacts in dynamic rendering scenarios.